synw/django-mogo/README.md

 #### Templates

-Batteries are included with a base template set
+Batteries are included with a base template set using [Bulma](http://bulma.io/) for the css